 Prime Habitat (known to irreverent IPP members as "the monkey house") was the first large-scale structure to be built.
 It held (and still holds) viable populations of all historical primate species, and was completed early in the Federation period.
 A separate research and development habitat, called Kasekala ("the hothouse" to IPP insiders) was built shortly afterwards.
 Building on their knowledge base from Prime Habitat, and on many of their studies of human baselines, nearbaselines, and chimp and bonobo provolves, the workers at Kasekala began to explore practical applications.
 The IPP became wealthy in a conventional sense, but also began a very successful practice of acquiring allies and supporters with simple gifts of valuable research information.
 They released important tweaks for nearbaseline chimps, humans, and bonobos, as part of an ongoing series that continues to this day.
 They also produced an excellent Superior package for the primate clades of the day, and have produced many others in the millennia since, each tailored to a primate species or clade (the human Superior template is now in its 214th release).
 On request they also provided consultation, mediation, and even entire redesigns for societies and polities with significant populations of humans or other sapient primates, a practice that continues today.

 Eventually provolution and related work became so important to the IPP's continued existence that it renamed itself the Institute for Primate Provolution.
-As the Institute grew and expanded the scope of its work, it became famous for its series of extremely successful primate provolves, beginning with a Gorilla clade produced at Fossey Habitat and moving on to progressively more difficult subjects.
+As the Institute grew and expanded the scope of its work, it became famous for its series of extremely successful primate provolves, beginning with a gorilla clade, clade Ngagi, produced at Fossey Habitat, and moving on to progressively more difficult subjects.
 A clade of sapient tarsiers is presently under development.
 The IPP's success in these ventures may have a great deal to do with their approach, which involves generations of careful testing and (once the clade reaches the necessary level of sapience) intensive consultation with the members of the newborn clade itself, followed by more generations of subsequent development.
 For all their great diversity, the IPP derived clades have a common style.
 They are as close to the original baseline species as possible for a technological clade, both physically and behaviourally, they are viable without any mechanical implants (though fully capable of using them), they have health and longevity equal to or greater than the current generation of nearbaseline humans, and they are initially of SI<1 level (though many have since produced Superior clades either on their own or with IPP assistance).
-All of the clades produced by the IPP remain friendly with their parent, and many continue to support it politically and economically.
+Nearly all of the clades produced by the IPP remain friendly with their parent, and many continue to support it politically and economically.
 Many IPP members are individuals from the original client clades who have chosen to return to their "roots".

 The Institute for Primate Provolution is moderately famous in provolution circles for never having botched a provolution attempt.
 IPP protocols are widely copied by more cautious and egalitarian provolve groups, and the IPP is sometimes called in to repair the situation when a provolve project has gone seriously wrong.
 Most famous is the case of the Rhesus Cyborgs, who vanished suddenly from the testing facilities of a small polity on the outer borders of the Negentropist zone in 6736, only to appear in stasis at Ao Lai a few years later.
 Subsequent work by the IPP is considered a model of restorative provolution.
 The resulting clade was upgraded to Berram7 0.5, freed of a botched "slave" mentality, and purged of a number of personal and societal dysfunctions.
 Contrary to IPP advisors the members of the new clade chose to retain their extensive cyborgization.
 They renamed themselves the Metal Monkeys.
 Members of this clade are still an important component of the IPP's rather small enforcement security division.